lyricalpolymath/DCL_ViewGame/README.md

 Along the journey players will pick up **items that will allow them to see the world with "different eyes"**, continuosly asking them to see beyond what is purely visible, using these tools and their imagination, to change their perspective on what DCL is and what it could become, **discovering at each level the potential of the Metaverse**, both in terms of artistic expressiveness and for the ways in which it can transform reality

+These items are wearable colored glasses that filter your view of the world, revealing, when the player wears them, something that was previously invisible.
+These filters can be combined in multiple ways to reveal different points of view

 Leveler can be therefore the portal between reality and the Metaverse

 The authors hope that this, possibly ever expanding game, will reflect the sensation that the real world and the digital world are coming together to create something greater, stranger and stronger than either alone